Oxybenzone

-Oxybenzone or benzophenone-3 or BP-3 (trade names Milestab 9, Eusolex 4360, Escalol 567, KAHSCREEN BZ-3) is an organic compound.
-It is a pale-yellow solid that is readily soluble in most organic solvents.
-Oxybenzone belongs to the class of aromatic ketones known as benzophenones.
-It is widely used in plastics, toys, furniture finishes, and other products to limit UV degradation.
+Oxybenzone or benzophenone-3 or BP-3 (trade names Milestab 9, Eusolex 4360, Escalol 567, KAHSCREEN BZ-3) is an organic compound belonging to the class of aromatic ketones known as benzophenones.
+It takes the form of pale-yellow crystals that are readily soluble in most organic solvents.
+It is widely used in sunscreen formulations, plastics, toys, furniture finishes, and other products to limit UV degradation.
+In nature, it can be found in various flowering plants (angiosperms).
+The compound was first synthesised in Germany by chemists König and Kostanecki in 1906.

-Sunscreens containing Oxybenzone have been banned from sale in Hawaii since 2021 due to its environmental effects, such as mortality in developing coral, coral bleaching, genetic damage to coral and marine organisms.
-NGO's such as EWG, the Environmental Working Group, have petitioned the US FDA to ban the ingredient citing hormonal disruption, cancer related concerns and the FDA's previous ruling in 2021 declaring that it is not GRASE (Generally Recognised As Safe and Effective).
+The use of oxybenzone as sunscreen ingredient is currently under scrutiny by the scientific community due to controversies about the molecule's environmental impact and safety profile (see section below).
+As a result, sunscreens containing oxybenzone have been banned from sale in Hawaii, Palau, and Thailand.

 Structure and electronic structure

 Being a conjugated molecule, oxybenzone absorbs light at lower energies than many aromatic molecules.
 As in related compounds, the hydroxyl group is hydrogen bonded to the ketone.
 This interaction contributes to oxybenzone's light-absorption properties.
 At low temperatures, however, it is possible to observe both the phosphorescence and the triplet-triplet absorption spectrum.
 At 175 K the triplet lifetime is 24 ns.
 The short lifetime has been attributed to a fast intramolecular hydrogen transfer between the oxygen of the C=O and the OH.